 NICE - NATIONAL INSTITUTE FOR HEALTH AND CARE EXCELLENCE

 NICE Guidelines on Varicose Veins in the legs were published in July 2013 and a Management Pathway in Aug 2014.
-Although long overdue we are pleased that at last the Endovenous Laser techniques Veincentre introduced to the UK over 10 years ago have been officially recognized as the treatment of choice for varicose veins.
+Although long overdue, we are pleased that the Endovenous Laser techniques Veincentre introduced to the UK over 10 years prior to this were finally officially recognized as the treatment of choice for varicose veins.

 Veincentre was the first company in the UK to be established specifically to provide Endovenous Laser (we were ahead of the game and those who started with RF have mostly now moved over to Laser).
 It is a shame though that these NICE guidelines are still largely being ignored by the NHS and indeed some insurance companies who have the nerve to include advice on their website on how best to manage varicose veins but have a general policy of refusal to pay for recommended treatment!